rawify/Fraction.js/README.md

 Fraction mod(n)
 ---
 Returns the modulus (rest of the division) of the actual object and n (this % n).
-It's a much more precise [fmod()](#fmod-impreciseness-circumvented) if you will.
+It's a much more precise [fmod()](#fmod-impreciseness-circumvented) if you like.
 Please note that *mod()* is just like the modulo operator of most programming languages.
 If you want a mathematical correct modulo, see [here](#mathematical-correct-modulo).

 Fraction mod()
 ---